 Many individuals with CAH present with abnormally enlarged adrenal glands (hyperplastic adrenomegaly) that produce excessive amounts of androgens (male steroid hormones) leading to abnormal sexual development in females affected with the disease.
-Females with severe or classic virilizing CAH due to 21-hydroxylase deficiency will most likely have ambiguous external genitalia (masculinization or virilization), although they are genetically female and will have normal internal reproductive organs.
+Females with severe or classic virilizing CAH due to 21-hydroxylase deficiency will most likely have ambiguous or atypical external genitalia (masculinization or virilization), although they are genetically female and will have normal internal reproductive organs.
 Males with this type of CAH will not have ambiguous genitalia.
 Both genders can experience other symptoms such as early onset of puberty, fast body growth, and premature completion of growth leading to short stature, if they are not diagnosed and treated in early life.

 About 75% of people with classical CAH due to 21-hydroxylase deficiency also have a deficiency of the hormone aldosterone, leading to the inability to retain salt and water (salt wasting).
 This results in excessive loss of water (dehydration), low circulating blood volume (hypovolemia), and abnormally low blood pressure (hypotension and shock).
-Without treatment, this severe form of CAH can lead to profound weakness, vomiting, diarrhea, and circulatory collapse due to adrenal crisis in infancy.
+Without treatment, this severe form of CAH can lead to profound weakness, vomiting, diarrhea, and circulatory collapse due to adrenal crisis.
 The remaining 25% are referred to as simple-virilizers and do not have a problem regulating salt and water levels.
 Fortunately in the United States, and in many other developed countries, there is universal newborn screening for CAH due to 21-hydroxylase deficiency, and the vast majority of children are diagnosed and treated early to avoid these complications.

 The mild form of 21-hydroxylase deficiency (non-classical CAH) is not life-threatening and is due to a more common genetic mutation.
 This mild form is not usually detected in our newborn screening programs, and it seldom requires early treatment.
 Symptoms in later childhood may include premature body hair or acne development.
 In adolescent females, the most common problems include excessive facial or body hair, menstrual irregularities, and pustular acne.
 Both genders have normal genitals.
 A small proportion of the non-classic CAH population has sub-fertility.
 Patients with CAH may or may not require treatment to improve their quality of life.